fw42/pwrrb/README.md

 * bson, msgpack, or json and yajl-ruby (for message packing)
 * [nacl](https://github.com/mogest/nacl) (for hyper security)
 * colorize (for increased fancyness)
+* rb-readline (for non-blocking readline and interactive pwrcall shell)

 TODO
 ----